craic/arduino_power/README.md

 Most of the work described here uses the Power Shield, but I'll talk about using the breakout boards later on.

-The [PowerBoost 500 Shield](https://www.adafruit.com/products/2078) looks like an empty shield but it has the PowerBoost machinery spread around its edges, allowing you to place a rectangular LiPo battery, such as 2000mAh battery, in the middle of the shield.
+The [PowerBoost 500 Shield](https://www.adafruit.com/products/2078) looks like an empty shield but it has the PowerBoost machinery located around its edges, allowing you to place a rectangular LiPo battery, such as 2000mAh battery, in the middle of the shield.
 The 5V output from the boost circuit is available on the standard Arduino shield 5V pin, which allows you to stack this with an Arduino and other shields without any additional wires.